Updated February 9, 2021

-Echosec focuses on aggregating and filtering social media, news, and blog content crucial for retailers.
+The Echosec Systems Platform focuses on aggregating and filtering social media, news, and blog content crucial for retailers.
 Consumers, bloggers, social media users, and newsmakers create billions of publicly available data points every day related to potential security threats or brand sentiment.

-Echosec’s 24/7 monitoring and notification functionality is incredibly valuable for understanding public sentiment in a particular area towards a brand.
+The Platform's 24/7 monitoring and notification functionality is incredibly valuable for understanding public sentiment in a particular area towards a brand.
 This can be useful for improving a retailer’s customer service strategy or informing a PR or marketing campaign.
-As mentioned earlier, Echosec is also useful for identifying physical threats within specific locations, such as stores, shopping malls, and parking lots.
+As mentioned earlier, the tool is also useful for identifying physical threats within specific locations, such as stores, shopping malls, and parking lots.

 - Crisis situations, such as active shooter situations or bomb threats